HL7/davinci-pct/input/pagecontent/formal_specification.md

 #### AEOB Query

-This is done by performing GET [base]/Bundle/[id]
+This is done by performing GET [base]/Bundle?identifier=1234

-Note: The id above is the AEOB Bundle id.
+Note: 1234 is the AEOB Bundle.identifier.

 ##### Polling
 In this approach, the Client regularly queries the Server to see if the status of the AEOB bundle has changed.

-This is done by performing: GET [base]/Bundle/[id]
+This is done by performing the [AEOB query]( formal_specification.html#aeob-query) several times.
+The details are described below.

-Note: The id above is the AEOB Bundle id.

 Clients SHALL perform this operation in an automated/background manner no more than every 5 minutes for the first 30 minutes and no more frequently than once every hour after that.
 They SHOULD perform this query at least once every 12 hours.
 Clients SHALL support manual invocation of the query by users.
 There are no constraints on frequency of manual queries.